Xensor Price Tops $0.0001 (XSR)

-Xensor (XSR) traded flat against the dollar during the 24-hour period ending at 21:00 PM ET on December 3rd.
-One Xensor token can now be purchased for about $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Xensor has a total market cap of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
-During the last seven days, Xensor has traded down 0% against the dollar.
+Xensor (XSR) traded flat against the US dollar during the 1-day period ending at 19:00 PM Eastern on December 9th.
+Xensor has a market cap of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+One Xensor token can currently be bought for approximately $0.0001 or 0.00000000 BTC on exchanges.
+In the last week, Xensor has traded down 0% against the US dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.